ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 The Uploads folder stores all of the files you upload through the WordPress Dashboard.
 These files include images and other media.

 The Uploads folder is sorted by date (year first, then month, then date).
 Additionally, WordPress resizes images you upload for optimized file serving.
-If you upload an image in the dashboard, it will store several versions of that image in different sizes in the uploads file.
+If you upload an image in the dashboard, it will store several versions of that image in different sizes in the uploads folder.

 <div class="message">With regard to the Plugins and Uploads folder, note that when you have a local version of your WordPress site (on your own computer), the server version of your WordPress site will store the files and plugins you add through the WordPress Dashboard.</div>

 ##### WP-INCLUDES

-<div class="message">You will never want to edit the wp-admin folder.
+<div class="message">You will never want to edit the wp-includes folder.
 If WordPress is updated it will overwrite any changes made here.</div>

 The wp-includes folder contains the files that WordPress uses to support its primary functions.
 The files in here are referenced by WordPress during its operation.
 An advanced WordPress developer may need to modify this area at points.

 ### WordPress Administration

 After you install WordPress and have logged into the WordPress Dashboard, you will come across a bunch of stuff you may not have seen before.
 Let's walk through the different items in the Dashboard.
-The best way to follow this portion of the lesson is to be logged into the WordPress Dashboard and to see mess around to see how everything works.
+The best way to follow this portion of the lesson is to be logged into the WordPress Dashboard and to mess around to see how everything works.

 Many of the definitions of the terms below are taken directly from the WordPress Codex.